This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 With this article I bring you closer to the topic of Acrylic Pouring Jewellery making with acrylic skins.
-I’ll tell you the right technique and important tricks how you can make beautiful, trendy cabochon jewellery yourself with the acrylic skins, the so-called “skins”.
-You will also find a lot of exciting information about these great pieces of jewellery.
+I’ll tell you the right technique and important tricks how you can make beautiful, trendy cabochon jewelry yourself with the acrylic skins, the so-called “skins”.
+You will also find a lot of exciting information about these great pieces of jewelry.
 Let yourself be inspired!

 What is Cabochon Jewellery?

-Cabochon jewellery is fashion jewellery in retro vintage style, which is very fashionable at the moment.
-The jewellery is characterized by large, convex cut (glass) stones.
-For acrylic pouring artists it is a great possibility to process the acrylic skins further or to make the skins especially for the jewellery.
+Cabochon jewelry is fashion jewelry in retro vintage style, which is very fashionable at the moment.
+The jewelry is characterized by large, convex cut (glass) stones.
+For acrylic pouring artists it is a great possibility to process the acrylic skins further or to make the skins, especially for the jewelry.
 Because by the 3D effect of the cabochon cut the cells and the structures are particularly beautifully emphasized.
 So we have the possibility, instead of pouring the pour on the canvas, to transfer the effect into another art form.

 What does Cabochon mean?

 Cabochon is the name given to cut, but unfaceted gemstones with a flat underside and an outwardly curved upper side.
-The cabochon cut accentuates colour shades, structure and shimmer of a stone, like tiger eye, opal, moonstone etc..
-The cabochon cut is a very old gemstone cut.
+The cabochon cut accentuates color shades, structure and shimmer of a stone, like tiger eye, opal, moonstone etc. The cabochon cut is a very old gemstone cut.

-To make cabochon jewellery ourselves, we do not use precious stones, of course, but clear glass cabochons.
+To make cabochon jewelry ourselves, we do not use precious stones, of course, but clear glass cabochons.
 These in the respective form as we have chosen our setting.
-That can be square, triangular, round, oval, rectangular etc..
+That can be square, triangular, round, oval, rectangular, etc..
 The glass cabochons are also offered in different heights.
 The offer is huge!